 - Send your story to local newspapers and TV, if they publish it you can open a lot of doors.

-- Create a profile in an online surrogacy community (i.e MySurrogateMom.com)
+- Create a profile in an online surrogacy community (i.e MySurrogateMom.com).
+In this post you will find tips on creating an Intended Parents Profile.

-These ideas require you to be open about sharing your story, but if you want to find surrogate mother in USA and/or Canada on your own, you will have to get out of your comfort zone.
+These ideas require you to be open about sharing your story, but if you want to find a surrogate mother in Canada and/or USA on your own, you will have to get out of your comfort zone.
 If you can’t do it, you really might have to consider using a surrogacy agency instead.

 Please note that forums and online groups are a good opportunity to meet potential surrogates however they are not regulated or monitored so you need to use good judgment and make a rigorous screener.